 All the UpDown accelerators are connected via a diameter 3 topology called Polarstar network featuring low-diameter, low-latency, and high-bandwidth communication [18].
-UpDown provides a name space called NetworkID (or nwid in short) for all the accelerators in a 16k node machine to send asynchronous messages directly to each other.
+Up-Down provides a namespace called NetworkID (or nwid in short) for all the accelerators in a 16k node machine to send asynchronous messages directly to each other.
 Messages on UpDown are extremely fine-grained, typically between 4 to 12 words, including the destination UpDown lane nwid, the thread id to be activated, the event to be triggered at the destination lane, and the data operands.
-For a full-scale system with 16k nodes, 32 UpDown accelerators per node, 64 lanes per accelerator and up to 128 thread context per lane, it's capable of delivering 4,194,304,000 fold hardware parallelism.
+A full-scale UpDown system has 16k nodes, 32 UpDown accelerators per node, 64 lanes per accelerator, and up to 128 thread context per lane, capable of delivering 4,194,304,000 fold hardware parallelism.

-Despite the promising performance potentials provided by the hardware design, the extremely fine-grained hardware parallelism poses a significant challenge on writing software programs capable of utilizing its potentials and delivering good performance.
-Most importantly, one need to solve two major problems: 1) how to flexibly express and generate the fine-grained parallelism in software and 2) how to map the software parallelism onto the hardware with good performance and high utilization?
+Despite the promising performance potential, UpDown's extremely fine-grained hardware parallelism poses a significant challenge in writing software programs capable of utilizing its potential and delivering good performance.
+Most importantly, one needs to solve two major problems: 1) how to flexibly express and generate the fine-grained parallelism in software and 2) how to map the software parallelism onto the hardware with good performance and high utilization?
+Addressing these challenges is the subject of our work.